 Hence, while goat milk and particularly raw goat milk are easier to digest than cow milk for many people, critical nutrients are lower.
-Using raw goat milk for homemade baby formula must thus take care to add these nutrients in via small amounts of desiccated liver powder or cooked, pureed chicken liver to ensure baby is getting adequate nutrition as similar to human breastmilk as possible.
+Using raw goat milk for homemade baby formula must thus take care to add these nutrients in via small amounts of desiccated beef liver or cooked, pureed chicken liver to ensure baby is getting adequate nutrition as similar to human breastmilk as possible.

 Raw Goat Milk Better than Pasteurized

 It is important for consumers seeking the benefits of goat milk to take the trouble to source it raw instead of pasteurized.
 Pasteurization destroys much of the nutrition in goat milk including half or more of the vitamin C as well as all the probiotics and enzymes which are necessary for optimal absorption.
 One of the critical enzymes destroyed by pasteurization is phosphatase, which is essential for absorption of the calcium in goat milk.